Marcus Thames: Detroit Tigers

-Thames spent a considerable amount of time during 2007 spring training learning the first base position, as Leyland sought ways to get Thames at-bats.

-On July 1, 2007, Thames hit a solo home run in the bottom of the eighth inning to score the only run in the game in a victory over the Minnesota Twins.
+In 2007, the Tigers had him learn how to play first base during spring training in order to get him more at-bats during the season.
+On July 1, Thames hit a solo home run in the bottom of the eighth inning to score the only run in the game in a victory over the Minnesota Twins.
 On July 6, he hit the third grand slam of his career at Comerica Park against the Boston Red Sox.
-On July 8, Thames hit one of the longest home runs in the history of Comerica Park.
-Batting against pitcher Daisuke Matsuzaka of the Red Sox, Thames hit a home run to deep center field that bounced off the camera area.
-The last Tiger to hit a home run to that area was Eric Munson in 2004.
+On July 8, Thames hit a 440-foot home run to center field off Daisuke Matsuzaka.
+It was his 10th homer in just 131 at-bats.

-Thames hit eight home runs in a seven-game stretch from June 11 to 17, 2008, becoming the first Tiger in team history to achieve that feat.
-During that streak, eight consecutive hits were home runs.
+During the 2008 season, Thames hit eight home runs in a seven-game stretch from June 11 to 17, becoming the first Tigers batter in team franchise history to achieve that feat.
+During that streak, he also homered in five consecutive games.
+On June 21, Thames hit a pinch hit, two-run go-ahead home run in the seventh inning against the San Diego Padres.